 We believe that the compensation programs offered to executive officers should support the achievement of our financial goals and creation of long-term stockholder value.
 We have endeavored to create an executive compensation program that provides a mix of short-term and long-term incentives and an appropriate balance between fixed and variable compensation that we believe retains and appropriately motivates our executive officers, including our named executive officers.
-In addition, our Compensation Committee and our Board of Directors strive to keep annual base salary at a competitive level while providing executive officers with performance-based equity and variable cash incentive awards in order to reward them well for superior short and long-term performance.
+In addition, our Compensation Committee and our Board of Directors strive to keep annual base salary at a competitive level while providing executive officers with performance-based incentives (in both cash and equity) in order to reward them for superior year-over-year performance.

-We recommend changing the vote frequency to every one year from every three years.
+[†] We recommend changing the vote frequency to every year from every three years.
 See Proposal No. 5.